argonne-lcf/ai-science-training-series/04_intro_to_llms/README.md

 Inspiration from the blog posts "The Illustrated Transformer" and "The Illustrated GPT2" by Jay Alammar, highly recommended reading.

 This tutorial covers the some fundamental concepts necessary to to study of large language models (LLMs).
-The goal is to set the table for Archit Vasan's exploration of LLM pipelines, next week.

 ## Brief overview
 * Scientific applications for language models